 If a team has a Team Momand a Team Dad, expect them to either play a Good Cop/Bad Cop routine on the rest of the team or come in conflict over their "parenting" philosophies.
 Cue "Mom and Dad are fighting" jokes from the "kids" if Team Mom and Team Dad aren't a couple, quickly followed by "It's not likethat, we swear" from them (but they're very likely to end up together, anyway).

 Compare Papa Wolf, whose children are his Protectorate; while the tropes can overlap, the Team Dad strives to make the "children" (who also tend to be older than the Papa Wolf's, and are less likely to be blood relatives) able to fight and defend themselves.
-A stern version of The Face, of which this trope is a subtrope.
+A stern version of The Face since no one's going to argue when he says not to and will take the responsibility of speaking for the group.

 Compare also A Father to His Men.